raganwald/presentations/javascript-combinators-six.md

 ---

-## pluck: "A convenient version of what is perhaps the most common use-case for `map`, extracting a list of property values."
+## `pluck`: "A convenient version of what is perhaps the most common use-case for `map`, extracting a list of property values."

 ![](https://c2.staticflickr.com/8/7743/17185509447_1166acf54b_h.jpg)